Renebaranwal/Renebaranwal/README.md

 - 👨‍💻 I’m currently learning **Web Development & DSA**
 - 📫 Reach me at **renebaranwal@gmail.com**
+- ⚡ Fun fact: **The first programmer was Ada Lovelace – a woman ahead of her time! 💪👩‍💻**
 ---

 ### 🤝 Connect with Me